 Open the request or example.

-Select the part of the request or example you want to comment on and enter your comment.
+Enter your comment.
 You can select text within a query parameter, path parameter, header, and request body (form-data, x-www-form-urlencoded, and raw).
-You can also select text within a pre-request script or test script.

 To add an inline comment to a pull request, do the following: